Updated: Jun 3

 Arrogate arrived at Juddmonte Farms as a champion.
 He had earned himself a record of 11:7-1-1 and was again the leading money earner of 2017.
 All in all, Arrogate had earned $17.4 million.

 Arrogate’s stud fee was set for $75,000.
-It remains at this number today.
 Some of the country’s best mares went to him for his first season at stud.
-25% of Arrogate’s first book of mares were Gr.1 winners or Gr.1 producers.
+25% of Arrogate’s first book of mares were Grade 1 winners or Grade 1 producers.
 87.5% of his first book of mares were black-type winners or producers.

 Clearly, Juddmonte managed Arrogate’s book well to ensure that his first crop of foals have the best shot at becoming winners as possible.
-Though nothing is guaranteed in horse racing, the industry likes the look of his first set of foals and many people believe that he could be as great of a sire as Unbridled’s Song.
+Though nothing is guaranteed in horse racing, the industry likes the look of his first set of foals and many people believed that he could have been as great of a sire as Unbridled’s Song.